calebjmatthews/endless-desert/concept.md

 ## Kingdoms:
   ### North
     - Relatively safe traveling before sea, where many travelers come from.
-A huge Arabian kingdom (Alabaster) govered by the five faction sultanate: Tourmaline Jewelers (Sultanate of Gems), Sandstone Edificers (Sultanate of Pillars), Wet-Wax Chandlers (Sultanate of Candles), Cochineal Scribes (Sultanate of Scrolls), and Keepers of the Hanging Gardens (Sultanate of Vines).
+A huge Arabian kingdom (Alabaster) govered by the five faction sultanate: Tourmaline Jewelers (Sultanate of Gems), Sandstone Edificers (Sultanate of Pillars), Porcelain Commissars (Sultanate of Cups), Cochineal Scribes (Sultanate of Scrolls), and Keepers of the Hanging Gardens (Sultanate of Vines).
     - God of detroying creation: wild, rebirth-from-death.
 Burying beetle that inters itself and is reborn from the tomb.
     - Understanding of Rhapsodic Auto-Exhumation
-    - Trading partners: Tourmaline Jewelers, Sandstone Edificers, Wet-Wax Chandlers, Cochineal Scribes, and Keepers of the Hanging Gardens
+    - Trading partners: Tourmaline Jewelers, Sandstone Edificers, Porcelain Commissars, Cochineal Scribes, and Keepers of the Hanging Gardens
       - Tourmaline Jewelers are pretentious, but have keen eyes
       - Sandstone Edificers are impressive engineers, practical and competent
-      - Wet-Wax Chandlers are mysterious, and have unexpected influence
+      - Porcelain Commissars are beer brewers, butlers, and managers with a paradoxically low-high relationship to power
       - Cochineal Scribes are very learned in theory and languages, but vague
       - Keepers of the Hanging Gardens are idealistic and concerned with the beauty of tradition and growing things
     - People: You (Gardens), Samannoud (Gardens), Kubra (Tourmaline), Najran (Tourmaline), Asyut (Sandstone)